-Axiom's command line interface (CLI) is an Axiom tool that lets you test, manage, and build your Axiom deployments and projects by typing commands on the command-line.
+Axiom's command line interface (CLI) is an Axiom tool that lets you test, manage, and build your Axiom projects by typing commands on the command-line.

-You can use the command line to Ingest data, manage authentication state, and configure multiple deployments.
+You can use the command line to Ingest data, manage authentication state, and configure multiple organizations.

 Install using go install